 - a.
-Apply consistently the conventions of oral and written language and the conventions of visual and multimedia texts. - b.
+Use the conventions of language and communication to deliberately convey meaning when engaging in speaking, writing, and other forms of representing. - b.
+Consistently apply the conventions of oral and written language and the conventions of visual and multimedia texts. - c.
 Use and apply language cues and conventions to communicate meaning including: